Jardoe/website/README.md

   - Things I find interesting
   - What I'm currently listening to
     - A way for visitors to add/suggest music I should listen to?
+  - Bucket-list?

 Things to add:
 - Refresh token for spotify.
 - Users can add to playlist.
+- tabulate search results.

+Things done:
+- Users can search by title
+- Users can see what I'm currently listening to (or was just listening to)

 Website name?
   - Marginalia